Skip to Content

 3. Use anti-nausea drugs

-Please note: talk to your doctor before you start medications to stops nausea.
-Some of these medications could affect your baby if you are actually pregnant, and not recommended during pregnancy.
+Please note: Talk to your doctor before you start medications to stop nausea.
+Some of these medications could affect your baby if you are actually pregnant, and many are not recommended or need special dosing in pregnancy or if you have other health problems.

-One common sign experienced by some women during early pregnancy is light vaginal spotting that is black or dark colored.
-This spotting (implantation bleeding) will take place a few days before your next menses.
+One sign experienced by some women during early pregnancy is light vaginal spotting that is pink or brown in colour.
+This spotting (sometimes called implantation bleeding) may take place about 6–12 days after ovulation and a few days before your next menses.
+Not all women have this, and heavy or bright red bleeding is not typical and should be checked. acog.org+1

-A lot of women may not recognize implantation bleeding and nausea may be the first noticeable pregnancy sign.
+A lot of women may not recognize implantation bleeding, and nausea or a missed period may be the first noticeable pregnancy sign.

-You should test in a clinic close to you and confirm if you are pregnant or not.
+You should test in a clinic close to you or with a home pregnancy test once your period is late and confirm if you are pregnant or not.

 • Breast pain, itching, and soreness